USDA Texas Hay 06/15 09:35

 Amarillo, TX Fri, June 15, 2018 USDA Market News

 Weekly Texas Hay Report

-expect a good crop this season.
-Prices for hay and pellets quoted per
+field as fast as they can.
+Prices for hay and pellets quoted per ton except

 The Texas Department of Agriculture has Hay and Grazing Hot Line set

 up for Buyers and sellers looking for hay or grazing; the number is 1-